 A failure to empty the dishwasher correctly amounts to a War Crime

 There’s a great Milan Kundera quote: “The longing for order is at the same time a longing for death, because life is an incessant disruption of order.”
-This is something that I have – in a slightly more buoyant fashion – been contemplating since I started cohabiting with my lovely husband-to-be.
+This is something that I have – in a slightly more comfortable buoyant fashion – been contemplating since I started cohabiting with my lovely husband-to-be.

 I lived alone in a very ‘comfortable’ way for many years.
 Between leaving London and coming to Newhaven, I was probably a singleton for about six years.
-Since the happy day when D. moved in to my house by seaside, I have been shocked to notice how mirthlessly territorial I had become in my single existence.
+Since the happy day when D. moved into my house by the seaside, I have been shocked to notice how mirthlessly territorial I had become in my single existence.
 A failure to empty the dishwasher in the right order, putting relishes back on the wrong shelf, getting in the way of my daily meditation schedule: all of these amounted to War Crimes in the first few days of living together.

 Luckily my other half is very patient and forgiving and was able to reflect back the intransigence of my way of existing, riddled as it was with stiffness, sclerotic thinking and the illusion of comfort.